Allenuzoma/DEVOPS-TOOLING-WEBSITE-SOLUTION/README.md

 ![grant privileges](https://github.com/user-attachments/assets/ab07c3b2-6ca9-4481-a4c8-7ea2f4d542d2)

-22. From Webserver 1, log into the Mysql Server and the database 'tooling':
+22. From Webserver 1, log into the Mysql Server and the database 'tooling' using the newly created remote user, myuser